-How can a business support SDG3 Good Health and Wellbeing?
-This blog discusses how a business can contribute towards sustainable development goal 3 to improve global health and wellbeing.
+How should a business support SDG3 Good Health and Wellbeing?
+This blog discusses the role a business can play towards sustainable development goal 3 to improve global health and wellbeing.

-If you live within the EU, you will have access to state funded healthcare and wellbeing facilities.
-We complain about the quality of our public services, but we are fortunate to have access to basic healthcare.
-A service that is not readily available in most countries worldwide.
+If you live within the EU, you should have access to state funded healthcare and wellbeing facilities.
+We may complain about the quality of the public services, but we are fortunate to have access to basic healthcare.
+It is a service that is not readily available in most countries worldwide.

 The targets in SDG3, are geared at reducing death rates by improving facilities and access to services in developing countries.
 For example, the targets are set to reduce: